Follow Us

 Behavior Analysis has been studied for decades, however ABA Therapy has been growing for approximately 40 years.

-ABA Therapy is the single most effective treatment for children with ASD and the only treatment shown to lead to substantial, lasting improvements in the lives of children with autism.
-Over 1,000 peer-reviewed, scientific autism articles describe ABA Therapy successes, leading to the National Institute of Health and the Association for Science in Autism Treatment to endorse the method, along with the U.S. Surgeon General.
-Read more about this on our ABA therapy page.
+ABA therapy is the single most effective treatment for children with ASD and the only treatment shown to lead to substantial, lasting improvements in the lives of children with autism.

 Yes, if you wish.
 The Behavior Technician can provide assistance with behavior management, following directions, social interactions, etc. during these appointments.
 The individual providers may require you to sign a release for the Behavior Technician to be in the room based on their policies.